Sorrentinos

-Sorrentinos are a type of Argentine ravioli, but larger, more circular and originally wraped without fluted edge.
-The dough is made with flour and eggs, and the filling of the original recipe consists of ham and mozzarela.
+Sorrentinos are a type of Argentine ravioli, but larger, more circular and originally wrapped without fluted edge.
+The dough is made with flour and eggs, and the filling of the original recipe consists of York ham and mozzarella.

 History

 Italian-Argentine chef Donato Di Santis says that sorrentinos are not an Italian pasta, and almost certainly have their origins in the Rio de La Plata region.
-It is believed that sorrentinos are a local derivation of the Italian ravioli capresi, whose dough is instead elaborated with flour, water and olive oil, while the filling is made with caciotta cheese, flavoured with oregano.
+It is believed that sorrentinos are a local variant of the Italian ravioli capresi, whose dough is instead elaborated with flour, water and olive oil, while the filling is made with caciotta cheese, flavoured with oregano.

 Most sources point to an Italian immigrant from Sorrento, Rosalía Pérsico or his son Cayetano Pérsico, who created this pasta while working in a famous trattoria of Mar del Plata, while other sources state that they originated in another restaurant in Mar del Plata called Sorrento.
 There is a slightly different version of the later story, in which a chef from Mar del Plata made the first sorrentinos in a Buenos Aires' restaurant whose name is also Sorrento.
 Argentino "Chiche" Véspoli, another immigrant from Sorrento was the owner of the first restaurant to serve up the dish, and recognized as such by Sorrento's authorities and the Sorrento's chapter of Lions Club.